Common Questions About Dental Fillings

 How Are Dental Fillings Placed?

-- Numbing the Area: Before anything else, your dentist will numb the area around the tooth so that you won't feel any discomfort during the procedure.
+The process of placing a dental filling is simpler than many people think:- Numbing the Area: Before anything else, your dentist will numb the area around the tooth so that you won't feel any discomfort during the procedure.

 - Removing Decay: Once numb, the dentist removes any decayed material from the tooth.
 This step ensures that the tooth is free of bacteria before sealing it.